hexchills/bkpass/README.md

 # bkpass
-CLI tool for backup encrypted databases from keepassxc, pass, gopass to mega.nz
+CLI tool for backup encrypted databases with veracrypt, gpg or tomb from keepassxc, pass, gopass to mega.nz